 - Marital Rape

-- Unlawful Sexual Intercourse
+- Sexual Assault

-Who can access the database
+Who can access the Registry

 Principals, school managers, childcare facilities, and other entities responsible for the care and education of children may have access.
 This is specified in the law.
 The Minister for Human Development and any authorized official in the Ministry may also have access.

+Persons with approved access to the database can log in at Belize Sex Offenders Registry.
+The site requires users to enter their username and password, as well as the verification code appearing on the log-in screen.
 Once you are logged in, you will be able to search the Offender Listing, which will provide biodata on offenders, as well as their location information.